 Imdur sustained-release tablets are a nitrate vasodilator.
 It works by widening the blood vessels in the body.
 This reduces the workload of the heart and helps to relieve chest pain.

 - you are allergic to any ingredient in Imdur sustained-release tablets or to other nitrate medicines

 - you are also taking avanafil, riociguat, sildenafil, tadalafil, or vardenafil

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Imdur sustained-release tablets.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have heart problems (eg, heart failure, heart attack, hypertrophic cardiomyopathy), low blood pressure, blood problems (eg, anemia), dehydration, bleeding in the brain, an overactive thyroid, or have had a recent head injury
+- if you have heart problems (eg, heart failure, heart attack, hypertrophic cardiomyopathy), low blood pressure, blood problems (eg, anemia), dehydration, low blood volume, bleeding in the brain, an overactive thyroid, or have had a recent head injury